A robust optimization approach for dynamic traffic signal control with emission considerations: Numerical Study

 where

-The corresponding lower envelop (by letting $a_1=53.3$, $a_0=0$) and upper envelop (by letting $a_1=66$, $a_0=400$) of the uncertain region are now shown in Figure \ref{figSimulation_Result}.
-Notice that one has a lot of freedom in choosing these upper and lower bounds; however, they do affect the performance of the resulting RO program.
-As we commented in Section \ref{subsecaffine}, the upper envelop set a worse-case value for the emission rates, and it is likely to overestimate the emission rates for some/most scenarios.
+The corresponding lower envelop (by letting $a_1=L_1$, $a_0=L_0$) and upper envelop (by letting $a_1=U_1$, $a_0=U_0$) of the uncertain region are now shown in Figure \ref{figSimulation_Result}.
+Notice that one has a lot of freedom in choosing these upper and lower bounds; however, they do affect the performance of the resulting robust optimization.
+As we commented in Section \ref{subsecaffine}, the upper envelop sets a worse-case value for the emission rates, and it is likely to overestimate the emission rates for some/most scenarios.
 From Figure \ref{figSimulation_Result} we see that while the upper envelop provides a tight bound on the emission rates when the traffic is relatively light (i.e., $0\leq LO\leq 40$ vehicles), it tends to mostly overestimate the emission rates when the traffic volume grows (i.e., $LO\geq 40$ vehicles).
-To avoid the robust constraints being too conservative, we invoke the parameter $\sigma$ introduced in \eqref{lubounds} to adjust the conservativeness by allowing some realized coefficients $a_{1, k}$ to be strictly less than the upper bound $U_1$, that is,
+To avoid the robust constraints being too conservative, we invoke the parameter $\sigma$ introduced in \eqref{affuncset} to adjust the conservativeness by allowing some realized coefficients $a_{1}^k$ to be strictly less than the upper bound $U_1$, that is,

-where $a_{1,k}$ can be interpreted as the first-order coefficient in an actual (realized) instance of the relationship between $LO_k$ and $AER_k$; here the subscript $k$ indicates the $k$-$th$ time step.
-A general rule of thumb is that the more the upper bound seems to overestimate, the larger $\sigma$ should be, although ideally such choice should be specifically quantified and even optimized based on available data.
+where $a_{1}^k$ can be interpreted as the first-order coefficient in an actual (realized) instance of the relationship between $LO$ and $AER$ at the $k$-th time step.
+A general rule of thumb is that the more the upper bound seems to overestimate, the larger $\sigma$ should be, although ideally such a choice should be specifically quantified and even optimized based on available data.
 Interested reader is referred to \cite{Bandi} and \cite{Bertsimas et al 2014} for some discussions on data-driven calibration of the uncertainty set.
 In our particular example, we choose $\sigma=1.2$.
 Other choices of $\sigma$ can be also considered but will not be elaborated in this paper.